It's hard for me to believe how much dahlias have changed our lives in the last few years...

 1. Choose a location with at least 6 hours of direct sun (the more sun, the better!) and well drained, fertile soil.
 Compost and all-purpose fertilizer worked into the soil before planting will help.

-3. Dig a hole about 4-6" deep and wide enough to accommodate the tuber.
-Place tuber in the hole with the "eyes" at the top and back-fill the hole gently, covering the tuber completely with about 1 inch of soil.
+3. Space tubers about 18” apart.
+Dig a hole about 4-6" deep and wide enough to accommodate the tuber.
+Place tuber in the hole with the "eyes" at the top (or lay it on it’s side) and back-fill the hole gently, covering the tuber completely with a few inches of soil.

 4. DO NOT WATER after planting, unless the soil is super dry.
 You want the soil to be just slightly damp.
 Too much water can cause the tuber to rot.
 REPEAT: DO NOT WATER.
 It's also wise to check the weather and avoid planting right before a huge rain storm.

-5. Once the plants have sprouted, you may being watering but take care to not soak them.
+5. Once the plants have sprouted, you may begin watering regularly.
 When plants reach about 8", begin fertilizing with all purpose liquid fertilizer about twice a month.

 6. Pinch the plants when they reach about 12-16", to signal the plant to produce more branches (and more blooms).